Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Approach

+We employ cross-entropy loss to train our model.
+Cross-entropy loss measures the performance of a classification model whose output is a probability value between 0 and 1.
+Our loss function is:

+where $k$ is the number of classes, $y$ is a binary indicator indicating whether class label $c$ is the correct classification for current observation $o$, and $p$ is the predicted probability observation $o$ is of class $c$.

-\subsection{Training and inference}
+\subsection{Training and Inference}

+To make the training more efficient, we propose to decompose our training into two parts and tune their parameters separately.: 1) pre-training SC; 2) joint training 3D-STN, SC and RNN.
+The first part is trained by virtually recognizing 3D shapes in the training dataset, using generated depth images, we hope the Conv$_{\text{2D}}$ of SC have a good ability to extract features for depth images.
+For each shape, we randomly select dozens of views to generate depth images, and feed them to a pre-trained CNN classifier (we use AlexNet~\cite{krizhevsky2012}) as shown in Fig.~\ref{fig:2dstn}, in order to train it with respect to an image classification task.

-For the sake of convergence speed, we opt to decompose the training of our model into two parts: 1) 3D-STN, RNN and CNN classifier; 2) 2D-STN.
-The first part is trained by virtually recognizing the 3D shapes in the training dataset, using rendered depth images.
-For each 3D shape, we randomly select $50$ views as the initial views.
-Starting from each initial view, we start the virtual recognizing for an episode of $10$ time steps.
-In each step, the current depth image is input to the network and output both class label and the next-best-view.
-The network is then trained by two loss functions: the cross entropy loss in classification and the movement cost caused by the next-best-view.
-The movement cost is measured as the great circle arc length from the current view to the next-best-view in the spherical coordinate system.
-The training tunes the parameters of the 3D-STN, the RNN and the classification network simultaneously, using back-propagation through time (BPTT)~\cite{Mozer1989}.
+For training 3D-STN, we evenly select 50 views as the initial views, and from each initial view, we start the virtual recognizing for an episode of 10 time steps.
+In each step, the network takes images as input, and outputs both class label and the increment of the current view.
+The network is trained the cross entropy loss in classification.
+The training leverage parameters of the pre-trained SC, and tunes the parameters of the 3D-STN, the RNN and SC simultaneously, using backpropagation through time (BPTT)~\cite{Mozer1989}.
+The number of initial views is a trade-off between networks performance and computation density.
+With more initial views to explore, networks will obtain better performance, but the training time will be greatly increased.
+We choose 50 as the number of initial views such that our networks can obtain a good performance and the training time is affordable.

-To train the 2D-STN, we need to link it to a pre-trained CNN classifier (we use AlexNet~\cite{krizhevsky2012}) as is shown in Figure~\ref{fig:2dstn}, in order to train it with respect to an image classification task.
-During training, we fix the parameters of the AlexNet and only tune the parameters of the 2D-STN, thus making the training easier to converge.